notssh/notssh/README.md

 I’m currently learning Python 3.
 I also plan to start learning JS and Kotlin.
 Interested in web-development, now I'm studying aiogram, aiohttp, FastAPI, sqlalchemy and the like.
 I also have my own small home server on Alpine Linux.
 Linux administration is quite an interesting and useful activity, imho.

+Note: I don't have any social networks/messengers other than Telegram.
+If you see someone with the same nickname -  most likely, it's not me, do not disturb these people.